 Alderman Fred Burley has been on Council since December 2002.

-Alderman Ron Chapman has been on Council since 2010, has lived in Airdrie for 35 years and he and his wife have six children and seven grandchildren.
+Alderman Ron Chapman has been on Council since 2010, has lived in Airdrie for 37 years and he and his wife have six children and seven grandchildren.
 Ron is a customer service representative at Lone Pine RV in Airdrie.
-He is also a licenced pilot and a local chicken wing eating champion for the last six years.
+He is also a licenced pilot and a local chicken wing eating champion 9 times in the past 12 years.

 He is involved in the Boys and Girls Club, the Airdrie Food Bank and Airdrie Family Services.

-Alderman Kelly Hegg has been on Council since 2004, has lived in Airdrie for 17 years and he and his wife have two children.
-Kelly is a school principal and an executive assistant with the Calgary Public Teachers Association.
+Alderman Kelly Hegg has been a member of Council since 2004, has lived in Airdrie for 20 years and he and his wife have two children.
+Kelly is Executive Assistant with the Calgary Public Teachers Association and as an educator has served as a a school principal.

 He is involved with the Knights of Columbus and the Airdrie District Hospice Society.